-20.B.3.dA.2.f.iv.
-Investigation - Reports of violation of this rule, including retaliation for making a complaint pursuant to this rule, harassment and discrimination from employees shall be referred to the Human Resources Division of the State Court Administrator's Office for investigation.
-In some instances, an initial inquiry will be completed as a preliminary review by the Human Resources Division to determine whether a full investigation is needed.
-A full investigation, at a minimum, will include conferences with the complainant, the alleged subject, and any witnesses to the incident.
-Any party involved in a harassment complaint may submit any documentation they believe to be relevant to the matter at issue to the investigating authority.
+20.A.2.f.iv.
+Investigation - Reports of violation of this rule, including retaliation for making a complaint pursuant to this rule, shall be referred to the Human Resources Division of the State Court Administrator's Office for investigation.
+Any party involved in a complaint may submit any documentation they believe to be relevant to the matter at issue to the investigating authority.

-If a report of harassment and/or discrimination a possible violation of this rule is made against a Judge or Justice, the Human Resources Division of the State Court Administrator's Office shall, at the request of the Colorado Commission on Judicial Discipline, provide transcripts of the conferences and copies of documentation provided by any party involved to the Colorado Commission on Judicial Discipline.
+If a report of a possible violation of this rule is made against a Judge or Justice, the Human Resources Division of the State Court Administrator's Office shall, at the request of the Colorado Commission on Judicial Discipline, provide copies of documentation provided by any party involved to the Colorado Commission on Judicial Discipline.

-20.B.3.eA.2.f.v.
+20.A.2.f.v.
 Recommendations and Penalties - The Human Resources Division of the State Court Administrator's Office will make findings and will recommend appropriate action to resolve the matter to the Administrative Authority.
 Such action may include, but is not limited to, mediation, education, corrective and/or disciplinary action for employees, up to and including termination of employment.
 Any investigation resulting in a finding that a person has maliciously or recklessly made false accusations against another may subject the reporting party to corrective and/or disciplinary action, up to and including termination of employment.

-20.B.3.f.A.2.f.vi.
+20.A.2.f.vi.
 Notice of Status of Investigation - The complainant will be advised when the investigation has been completed.
 If no information has been provided to the complainant within 45 days of the initial report of the complaint, the complainant may contact the Director of the Human Resources Division.
 The Human Resources Division will determine the status of the investigation, will begin its own investigation if necessary, and will provide a status report to the complainant.
 When the investigation has been completed, the investigator will notify the complainant.
 Investigation findings are not subject to appeal or review procedures set forth in these rules.
-At the discretion of Human Resources, Tthe accused may also will be notified when the investigation is complete.
+The accused will be notified when the investigation is complete.